jonmiles/react-performance-tests/README.md

 **jQuery** was the next obvious choice, as I have a lot of experience developing web components using jQuery and direct DOM manipulation.

 Finally, I wanted to ensure I compared React against another modern framework.
-My decision to choose **Angular.js** was straight forward, from my experience it’s one of the most populate frameworks around; quickly confirmed by its popularity on [GitHub](https://github.com/showcases/front-end-javascript-frameworks).
+My decision to choose **Angular.js** was straight forward, from my experience it’s one of the most popular frameworks around; quickly confirmed by its popularity on [GitHub](https://github.com/showcases/front-end-javascript-frameworks).

 ## Considerations